dmitriyBogdan/authServer/README.md

 * Clone https://github.com/yevheniiyankovyi/authServer
 * Switch to branch: demo and pull latest changes
 * Navigate to ~\authServer\IdentityServer\src
-* Substitute appsettings.json with one file we have emailed you
 * Execute in cmd: dotnet run

 * Open in web browser http://localhost:5000/.well-known/openid-configuration and you should be able to see discovery document